ICEREG1992/pkmnmap4/README.md

 from HelperTools import ImageToTileset ImageToTileset(r"[path to your png map]", r"[directory you want the tileset to be placed]")
 ```
 6. To see your new map, you can update the `shortname` of the Overworld map in maps.js to point to the tileset directory, just make sure to change `bounds` to be representative of your map's aspect ratio.
+Your smaller dimension should always be 128, and the larger dimension should be scaled to fit that ratio.

+## how to create new interiors
+1. Create a new tileset for your map using the above steps
+1. Add your map's information to `maps.js`
+1. Add region data to the variable you defined in the map's information
+1. Add marker data for your interior using `markerSet(y, x, name, icon, mapname, [return location])`
+    - return location is optional and intended for entrances, but should be a two element array that looks like `[[y, x], zoom]`.
+    - return location determines where the camera should be centered when you enter the map. if no return location is specified, the camera is perfectly centered on the whole map.
+1. Finally, add an entrance marker to the overworld with the name matching the new map's name.

 ## how to create new regions
 1. Open your final map png in an image editor like Paint.NET